FedCau: A Proactive Stop Policy for Communication and Computation Efficient Federated Learning: Conclusion

 \section{Conclusion}

-In this paper, we proposed a framework to design cost-aware distributed optimization for ML over Networks (MLoN).
-We characterized the cost of running iterations of a generic gradient-based distributed solution algorithms over a shared wireless channel, regulated by a slotted-ALOHA protocol.
-We characterized the end-to-end latency, as the iteration-cost function, and showed that increasing the background traffic may prohibit the application of MLoN.
-We optimized the iteration-termination criteria to minimize the trade-off between achievable objective value and the overall cost of running the solver.
-We concluded that a co-design of distributed optimization algorithms and communication protocols are essential for the success of MLoNs.
+In this paper, we proposed a framework to design cost-aware FL over networks.
+We characterized the communication-computation cost of running iterations of generic FL algorithms over a shared wireless channel regulated by slotted-ALOHA, CSMA/CA, and OFDMA protocols.
+We posed the communication-computation latency as the iteration-cost function of FL.
+We optimized the iteration-termination criteria to minimize the trade-off between FL's achievable objective value and the overall training cost.
+To this end, we proposed a causal setting, FedCau, utilized in two convex scenarios for batch and mini-batch updates, and for non-convex scenarios as well.

+The numerical results showed that in the same background traffic, time budget, and network situation, CSMA/CA has less communication-computation cost than slotted-ALOHA.
+We also showed that the mini-batch FedCau update could perform more cost-efficiently than the batch update by choosing the proper time budgets.
+Moreover, the numerical results of the non-convex scenario provided a sub-optimal interval of the causal optimal solution close to the optimal interval, which provides many opportunities for non-convex FL problems.
+In the end, we applied the FedCau method on top of the existing methods like top-$q$ sparsification and LAQ with characterizing the iteration cost as the number of communication bits. {We concluded that FedCau, with or without LAQ and top-$q$, obtains the causal termination iteration and, compared to FedAvg, achieves a significantly better trade-off between test accuracy and the total iteration cost of training.}

+Our future work will extend the FedCau update of non-convex scenarios and design communication protocols for cost-efficient FL considering power allocation.